stiles/tiktools/README.md

 **A Python toolkit for TikTok data extraction and analysis using TikAPI.**

-Extract post metadata and transcribe videos using TikTok's built-in subtitles.
+Extract post metadata, thumbnails and get video transcription and translation with TikTok's built-in subtitles.

 ## Features